 Frequently Asked Questions (FAQ)

 Our organization is set up by an enthusiastic technical diving team and has evolved into more diving teams all over the world following the same concept.
 We like to call these "chapters".
-Our shared goal is to remove lost fishing gear and make the world aware of issues caused by this so called "ghost gear".
-To achieve this goal we involve specifically trained volunteer technical divers in our projects based on our own network and experience.
+Our shared goal is to remove lost fishing gear and make the world aware of issues caused by this so called "ghost fishing gear".
+To achieve this goal, we involve specifically trained volunteer technical divers in our projects based on our own network and experience.
 These divers are trained by our core teams and gain experience with them, these two things are inextricably linked.
-If you want to do the work like we do, contact an experienced team anywhere in the world and become part of that team.
+If you want to do the work we do, contact an experienced team anywhere in the world and become part of that team.
 Perform this type of work on a very regular basis, experience many different situations together and learn with and from your team.